-Sometimes YouTube videos in Google Android tend to slow down where I need to wait a few seconds for them to play without any freezing, buffering, and connection+playback errors.
-There are simple things you can do like Turning off HD in the Mobile App for YouTube when playing video, and turning off HQ in YouTube mobile site will make videos download/stream faster.
+Sometimes YouTube and Dailymotion videos in Google Android App for YouTube and Dailymotion sometimes slow down where I need to wait a few seconds for them to play without any freezing, buffering, not playing, and having connection+playback errors.
+There are simple things you can do like Turning off HD in the Mobile App for YouTube and Dailymotion when playing video, and turning off HQ in YouTube mobile site will make videos download/stream faster.
 All you need is tap on the HD shortcut in the YouTube App, and Tap on the HQ shortcut to switch to a lower video quality to increase the speed of video downloads.

 The playback errors are mostly related to a slow Wi-Fi wireless signal and slow Internet connection from my ISP in my experience.

-The first thing you should do if possible is sit closer to your Wi-Fi router, or connect to a faster Wi-Fi signal with a stronger signal if there is a open wi-fi connection.
+Sitting closer to your Wi-Fi router/modem, or connecting to a faster Wi-Fi network signal with a stronger signal if there is a open wi-fi connection.
 You can also buy a new wireless router, or Wi-Fi extender/booster for boosting your Wi-Fi router’s wireless signal.

 Changing the broadcast wi-fi channel of your Wi-Fi router could help as well.
 I notice Channel 1 and 6 are usually the best wireless channels in my home, but 11-13 are not as good.
 Channel 1 and 6 are lower frequency channels, so they can go farther, and pass through walls easier than high frequency channels for Wi-Fi.
-Making sure your other computers, laptops, tablets, and mobile phones connected to the same network/internet connections are not downloading and uploading big files will help speed up your internet connection for YouTube, and turning off Apps which you are not using can help make your internet connection has more free bandwidth to download YouTube videos.
+Making sure your other computers, laptops, tablets, and mobile phones connected to the same network/internet connections are not downloading and uploading big files will help speed up your internet connection when streaming video, and turning off Apps which you are not using can help make your internet connection has more free bandwidth to stream online videos.

 You can also pause the video for a few seconds, and wait for the status bar to fill up before playing the video, so you don’t experiences freezes and buffering when watching video on YouTube.